shivasurya1999/rrbot_simulation_files/README.md

 # rrbot_simulation_files
  RBE500 final part2
 Group Assignment – Part 2
-Shiva Surya Lolla
+Shiva Surya Lolla,
-Chaitanya Sriram Gaddipati
+Chaitanya Sriram Gaddipati,
 Ethan Wilke

 The “Position control” file consists of a subscriber file that reads and organizes the recorded current positions of the joints and then sends them out in a message format through a publisher.
 Below is its code.
 (Please check code comments below for documentation)